Davids-web/myWeb/README.md

-# I tried to get data from json (lick webdata importing to JS) and from JS + html with BS4 styles
+# I tried to get data from json and from JS work with DOM html with BS4 styles